positivity

 Be mindful of where you are investing your mental energy.
 Are you constantly waiting for the next “bad” thing to happen?
 Instead, why not focus on your positive intentions?
 What would you like to see happen?
 Give that positive thought energy, and let that move you forward.

-Focus on the good things that are going on in your life.
-Think about those positive aspects, and then develop that feeling of warmth that comes from those positive thoughts in your heart.
+Focus on the good things in your life.
+Think about those positive aspects, and then develop the warmth those thoughts bring to your heart.
 Embrace that positive feeling that you get when you are grateful.
-Try to re-create that feeling at will, and then you can go back to that feeling when you need comforting.
+Try to re-create that feeling at will, and then you can return to it when you need comforting.
 This can be tremendously powerful and helpful when you really need those feelings of reassurance, love, and comfort.

 Finally, move from the head to the heart.
-Try to extend a feeling of warm love from your heart toward the hearts of other people.
+Try to extend a feeling of warm love from your heart to others.
 Think of filling the space around you and others with a warmth that extends from your heart.
-By focusing on your heart, you will be filling the energy space around you with loving and abundant energy, full of compassion.
-Believe it or not, when you come from this space of warmth and love when you deal with others (or yourself), it dynamically changes the energy between you and others.
+By focusing on your heart, you will fill the energy space around you with loving, abundant, compassionate energy.
+Believe it or not, when you come from this space of warmth and love, when you deal with others (or yourself), it dynamically changes the energy between you and others.

-I noticed that you are a coach and I love your ideas about helping others get what they want.
-What communication skills or strategies have worked best for you and what communication tips would you recommend for parents whose kids are struggling?
+I love your ideas about helping others get what they want.
+What communication skills or strategies have worked best for you, and what communication tips would you recommend for parents whose kids are struggling?

 What I have noticed is that much of our communication is based on a model of fear, shame, and guilt.
 We have learned to expect that punishment results when we do something wrong.
-We also are really good at understanding that we need to punish ourselves when we feel guilt or shame.
-All this does is inject a certain amount of violence in our communications.
+We are also really good at understanding that we need to punish ourselves when we feel guilt or shame.
+All this does is inject a certain amount of violence into our communications.

 Some people believe it’s best to leave emotions out of difficult conversations.
-I am not in agreement with this belief.
+I do not agree with this belief.
 Many believe they are talking about emotions when they’re really not.
 They’re really talking from the head.
-When we say things like “I feel that…” we are using the word “feel,” but just take some time to finish that sentence.
+When we say things like “I feel that…”, we use the word “feel,” but take some time to finish that sentence.
 What comes after the word “that?”
 It’s usually the word “you.”
-When we say “I feel that you…” we are diagnosing or interpreting the actions of others.
+When we say “I feel that you…” we are diagnosing or interpreting others’ actions.
 Whenever we diagnose or interpret what someone is doing, it just causes defensiveness in the other, and then an argument can ensue.

-Instead, I recommend setting up a conversation by stating what the issue is, how you feel about it, what you are looking for, and what you would like to see.
+Instead, I recommend starting a conversation by stating the issue, how you feel about it, what you are looking for, and what you would like to see.
 This allows us to connect at the heart, which is what I call “heart-based communication.”
 We start to connect through our sharing of feelings.

 Feelings can’t be debated.
 Feelings can’t be questioned.
-It’s a nice way for people to have a conversation that is meaningful and one that really allows people to connect because it’s a discussion around the feelings within us.
+It’s a nice way for people to have a meaningful conversation that really allows them to connect, because it’s a discussion about the feelings within us.

 For example, you could say, “When I found out that you were using this substance, I felt very sad, because I need to know that you and I can talk and share what’s going on in each other’s lives.
 Would you consider sitting down with me every day at this time and talking about what is going on in your life, so that we can reconnect?”

 A conversation like that doesn’t cause a defensive reaction with the other person.
 You are connecting with this other person and sharing your true feelings.
 No one can question your feelings.
-There is no debate around what has happened either because you are only stating what happened.
+There is no debate about what has happened, either, because you are only stating the facts.

 This simple communication strategy can go a long way in establishing a new way of communicating and connecting at the heart, and you are really reaching out in a compassionate mindset toward the other person.